-My scientific career began at Rothamsted Experimental Station (now Rothamsted Research) in 1978 working with pioneers in microbial ecology and plant root symbiotic mycorrhizal ecophysiology of crops.
+My scientific career began at Rothamsted Experimental Station (now Rothamsted Research) in 1978 working with pioneers in soil microbial ecology and plant growth promoting root symbiotic mycorrhizal ecophysiology of crops.
 From 1987 to 2003, I worked at the University of Helsinki, Finland gaining a Ph.D and Docentship in forest soil microbiology.
 I went on to establish a forest microbiology research group at the Viikki Biocentre and was later awarded a 5-year Senior Research Fellowship (Academy of Finland).
 Between 2004-2005, I worked at the Macaulay Institute, Aberdeen as a Senior Scientist on forest soil food-web microbiology before taking up a Senior lectureship at MMU.
 I contributed to the successful RAE2008 submission, became a Reader in 2012 and was submitted to REF2014.

 I am qualified with a postgraduate teaching certificate (Academic Practice with merit) and teach soil and plant microbial ecology at all levels.
 I have been successfully supervising Masters and Ph.D students since 1990,